 We often overestimate how much we can rely on and trust our friends.
 At the end of the day, everyone will do what is in their best interests.

 Don’t rely on friends to always tell you the truth and do you favours.
-It's dangerous because you are going to be extra vulnerable and susceptible to manipulation from your friends.
+Doing so makes you vulnerable and susceptible to manipulation.
 Don’t work with someone just because they’re your friend if it’s not best for you or your business.

-Enemies can also become great allies.
-You know that the relationship is strictly business, so you never expect any more than that.
-In addition, an enemy will have a lot more to prove to you, so by working with them, you give them an incentive to work well.
+On the other side, enemies can actually be great allies.
+You know that the relationship is strictly business so you never expect any more than that.
+In addition, an enemy will have a lot more to prove to you; by working with them, you give them an incentive to work well.

 Law 3: Conceal Your Intentions